godotengine/godot-docs/classes/class_undoredo.rst

 - void **add_undo_property** **(** :ref:`Object<class_Object>` object, :ref:`String<class_String>` property, :ref:`Variant<class_Variant>` value **)**

-Register a property value change for 'undo'.
+Register a property value change for "undo".

 .. _class_UndoRedo_method_add_undo_reference:

 - void **add_undo_reference** **(** :ref:`Object<class_Object>` object **)**

-Register a reference for 'undo' that will be erased if the 'undo' history is lost.
-This is useful mostly for nodes removed with the 'do' call (not the 'undo' call!).
+Register a reference for "undo" that will be erased if the "undo" history is lost.
+This is useful mostly for nodes removed with the "do" call (not the "undo" call!).

 .. _class_UndoRedo_method_clear_history: